elastic/connectors/docs/sync-rules/SALESFORCE.md

 ]
 ```

-### Indexing documents with all standard and custom fields / only custom fields / only standard fields
+### Fetching documents with all standard and custom fields / only custom fields / only standard fields

 #### Example
 Fetch documents with all standard and custom for Account object